Common Skin Problems in Dogs, Check If Your Doggie Suffered From Any Listed Below

 Seborrhea causes a dog's skin to become greasy and develop scales (dandruff).
 In some cases, it's a genetic disease that begins when a dog is young and lasts a lifetime.
 But most dogs with seborrhea develop scaling as a complication of another medical problem, such as allergies or hormonal abnormalities.
-In these cases, it is vital to treat the underlying cause, so symptoms do not recur.
+It is vital to treat the underlying cause in these cases so symptoms do not recur.
 Seborrhea itself typically can be treated with certain medicated shampoos.

-Despite its name, ringworm is not caused by a worm, but by a fungus.
+A worm does not cause ringworm, but a fungus despite its name.
 The term "ring" comes from the circular patches that can form anywhere but are often found on a dog's head, paws, ears, and forelegs.
 Inflammation, scaly patches, and hair loss often surround the lesions.
-Puppies less than a year old are the most susceptible, and the infection can spread quickly between dogs in a kennel or to pet owners at home.
+Puppies less than a year old are the most susceptible, and the infection can spread quickly between dogs in a kennel or pet owners at home.
 Various anti-fungal treatments are available.

 Shedding and Hair Loss (Alopecia)

 Anyone who shares their home with dogs knows that they shed.
-How much shedding is normal depends on breed, time of year, and environment.
+How does normal shedding depend on breed, time of year, and environment?
 Sometimes, stress, poor nutrition, or illness can cause a dog to lose more hair than usual.
 If abnormal or excessive shedding persists for more than a week, or you notice patches of missing fur, check with your veterinarian.